axeluhl/sailing-analytics/wiki/coursecreation/course-templates-and-configuration.md

 ### Course template

-A course template can be used to create a course based on mark templates and a sequence of waypoints.
-The sequence of waypoints may contain a repeatable sub sequence of waypoints which will insert repeating mark sequences for the number of laps specified when creating a course.
+A course template can be used to create a course based on mark roles, mark templates and a sequence of waypoints.
+The sequence of waypoints may contain a repeatable sub-sequence of waypoints which can be used to easily adjust the course's mark sequence for the number of laps specified, both, during creation and later when editing the course.

-* Set of mark templates to be created
+A course template consists of the following parts:

+* A name and a short name (e.g., "Windward/Leeward with Leeward Finish" and "L", respectively)
+* The sequence of waypoint templates, each with the passing instructions and a reference to a control point template which can either be a single mark role (e.g., "1") or a pair of two mark roles (e.g., "3p/3s").
+* For each mark role use in the course template, a mapping of each role to a mark template that provides the default appearance attributes for the mark to be instantiated for the role
+* Optionally, additional mark templates, e.g., for spare marks, with an optional link to a default mark role
 * Optional repeatable part
-* Course templates may contain mark templates that aren't part of the defined sequence
-* For every mark template that is part of the sequence, a distinct mark role need to be provided
-    * Distinct means it is a bijective mapping of marks in the sequence and mark roles
-    * The mark role may the same as the mark template being mapped

-### Mark role

-A mark role defines the purpose of a mark used in the waypoint sequences of a regatta course or course template and allows users to swap out marks or mark templates without changing the the effective waypoint sequence.
-Having this, a course template and regatta course may define a compatible waypoint sequence while being based on different mark definitions.

 ### Course configuration